k-osmolovskyi/k-osmolovskyi.github.io/index.md

 ---
 #### General theory of cognitive structuring and a series of formal theoretical papers

-Although the papers within [the General Theory framework](https://zenodo.org/communities/gtc/records) are becoming available within a relatively short period of time, the series itself was developed over a much longer span.
-The work has its own internal evolution.
+[The general theory framework](https://zenodo.org/communities/gtc/records) has its own internal evolution.
 Below is an auxiliary list indicating the order corresponding to the stages in which the papers emerged.
 Please use this sequence as a guide in order to follow the natural direction of the formal development.

 [General Theory of Cognitive Structuring](https://zenodo.org/records/19467208)
 1. Admissibility of Structural Updating - *Unpublished manuscript*